RogerSelwyn/MS365-Mail/docs/installation_and_configuration.md

 ### HACS

 1. Launch HACS
-1. Navigate to the Integrations section
-1. Add repository `RogerSelwyn/MS365-Mail` with type `Integration` as a Custom Repository via the menu at top right.
 1. Search for "Microsoft 365 Mail"
-1. Select "Install this repository"
+1. Select "Download"
 1. Restart Home Assistant
+1. Go to the Home Assistant Devices configuration page
+1. Click "Add Integration"
+1. Search for "Microsoft 365 Mail"
+1. Click on the result, and follow the prompts.

 ### Configuration variables